Overcoming exercise burnout is more important than ever for online personal trainers, fitness professionals and exercise

 When fitness centers closed mid-March in response to COVID-19, many regular gym goers were tasked with converting gym routines to at-home regimes.
 At the onset of the quarantine, there was a choice to stay resilient and resourceful or lose momentum towards exercise goals.

 Many of us met this unique challenge with a stride, replacing the cable or plate-loaded exercises we would do at the gym with a dumbbell, kettlebell, or bodyweight exercises.
 There was even an increase in personal fitness equipment purchased for the home to help regular gym goer’s transition to the stay-at-home order with ease.

-But with this new stay-at-home routine came the increased liklihood of exercise burnout.
+But with this new stay-at-home routine came the increased likelihood of exercise burnout.